 If you withdraw from your studies, your OSAP funding will be affected, and you will be assessed with an OSAP academic penalty.
 If you withdrew because of illness, or family emergency, an appeal may be available.
 Contact our office or book an appointment with a Financial Aid Counsellor before you make any changes.

-- Students must successfully complete at least 60% of a full course load (1.5 credits each term) to maintain OSAP eligibility (co-op work term credits do not count)
+- Students must successfully complete at least 60% of a full course load (1.5 academic credits each term) to maintain OSAP eligibility (co-op work term credits do not count)

-- Students with a permanent disability or a persistent or prolonged disability must successfully complete 40% of a full course load (1.0 credits each term) to maintain OSAP eligibility (co-op work term credits do not count)
+- Students with a permanent disability or a persistent or prolonged disability must successfully complete 40% of a full course load (1.0 academic credits each term) to maintain OSAP eligibility (co-op work term credits do not count)

 - Failure to complete the required course load will result in OSAP academic probation or restriction